Power stations generating electricity from an eligible renewable energy source can participate in the Large-scale Renewable Energy Target (LRET).

 Small generation units (SGU) must be 100 kW or less to be eligible for small-scale technology certificates (STC).
 Systems or existing SGUs expanding over 100 kW are not eligible for STCs under the Small-scale Renewable Energy Scheme.

-If you add to a credited pre-existing SGU so its capacity is over 100 kW, it will form a power station.
+If you add to a credited pre-existing SGU so the total system capacity exceeds 100 kW, the SGU and additional capacity will form a single power station.

 If you're expanding an SGU into a power station, consider that: